 Earli is developing a radically new technique originally from Stanford University.
-Instead of searching, we force cancer cells to produce synthetic biomarkers that do not belong in the human body, which are then highly detectable and localizable in a PET scanner.
-We use biology for this, not chemistry, which allows for massive signal amplification.
-And the same technique also allows us to ultimately destroy the cancer.
+Instead of searching for natural biomarkers that may, or often may not, exist, Earli biologically forces cancer cells to produce synthetic biomarkers that do not belong in the human body.
+That makes them directly localizable in a PET scan.
+The same technique may also apply to destroy the cancer, by forcing it to make itself vulnerable, or kill itself.

-A new era of Synthetic Biopsies is here.
+The new era of Synthetic Biopsy™ markers is here.

 Dr. Sam Gambhir’s wife Aruna had developed breast cancer, and survived it.
 Then his only 15-year old son Milan developed brain cancer.
 Meanwhile Sam was urgently searching for new ways to detect and treat cancer.
 As the founder of Stanford’s Canary Center of Early Cancer Detection, and head of Radiology at the Stanford Clinic, he was looking at natural cancer biomarkers in blood; they were promising, but proving elusive.
 So Sam flipped the problem on its head and came up with a radically new idea.
 Four years of lab work ensued to make it work in mice.
 The solution came too late for his beloved Milan.
 This deep loss gave Sam a sense of purpose against all odds.